exercism/clojure/docs/GENERATORS.md

 ### Step 5: write the rendered template to the exercise's test file

-Finally, the rendered template's output is written to the exercise's test file.
+Finally, the output of the rendered template is written to the exercise's test file.

 ## Templates